-My name is Aileen Quinn and my mantra is to never stop exploring.
+My name is Aileen Quinn and my mantra is that I am here to explore what is limitless.
 I am a 500-hour registered yoga teacher with additional extensive training in trauma-informed care.
 I have taught yoga and mindfulness classes in a wide range of settings – from studios, gyms, parks, outdoor events, workplace wellness classes, and private sessions, as well as in children and adolescent – specific groups, psychiatric hospitals, health clinics, and rehabilitation centers.

 I am originally from Los Angeles, and currently reside in Sacramento, CA. While I’ve earned a masters degree in Psychology and a bachelors in Anthropology, I’ve been able to integrate my background education with my knowledge of yoga, offering an in-depth approach in my teaching style – working around many themes such as the value of mindfulness, self-discovery, and building community.
 My formal education in these social sciences has enhanced my appreciation and curiosity in the richness of cultural diversity as well as an understanding of the physical effects of trauma on the body and mind, and guiding others toward the path to building resiliency.
 After graduating, I became the co-founder of Advocate Yoga – an organization that advocates for the accessibility of health and wellness through yoga and mindfulness practices, where I continue to offer my work – sharing educational resources and opportunities to practice yoga and mindfulness.